Now follow us on Twitter: ImpressLung

 Pulmonary Rehabilitation

-Other resources from IMPRESS include
+Resources from IMPRESS include

-Principles, Definitions & Standards for Pulmonary Rehabilitation supported by IMPRESS in consultation with British Association of Occupational Therapists (BAOT), Association of Respiratory Nurse Specialists (ARNS) and Association of Chartered Physiotherapsits in Respiratory Care (ACPRC
+Principles, Definitions & Standards for Pulmonary Rehabilitation supported by IMPRESS in consultation with British Association of Occupational Therapists (BAOT), Association of Respiratory Nurse Specialists (ARNS) and Association of Chartered Physiotherapsits in Respiratory Care (ACPRC)

 This document includes 4 standards with markers of good practice: